-This season marks Eagle’s 14th year calling New York Jets’ pre-season games on WCBS-TV in New York.
-He again will serve as play-by-play announcer for Dial Global Sports’ (Westwood One Radio) Thursday Night NFL Broadcasts (2009, 2010, 2011, 2012, 2013), and has been behind the mic for NFL playoff games each of the last six years.
-He served in the same role for Dial Global Sports (Westwood One) during its NCAA Tournament coverage in 2008, 2009, 2010, 2011, 2012 and 2013.
+This season marks Eagle’s 19th year calling New York Jets’ pre-season games on WCBS-TV in New York.
+He again will serve as play-by-play announcer for Westwood One Radio Sports Thursday Night NFL Broadcasts for his 10th season (2009-17), and has been behind the mic for NFL playoff games each of the last eight years.
+He served in the same role for Westwood One Radio Sports during its NCAA Tournament coverage (2008-17).
 From 2005-08 he hosted the NBA show “Full Court Press” on Sirius Radio.
-Eagle also has called the NBA playoffs for TNT and NBA TV and covered the 2012 NBA Draft on CBSSports.com along with Bill Raftery.
+Eagle once again called the NBA playoffs for TNT, serving in a more prominent role throughout the 2018 Playoffs, and NBA TV.
+He covered the 2012 NBA Draft on CBSSports.com along with Bill Raftery.
 Eagle is the host of ‘Stars on Sports’ on CBS, featuring stars of movies, television and music.
-Eagle has also hosted a show for CBSSports.com, “Conversations with CBS Sports,” which featured interviews with David Stern, Gary Bettman, George Brett, Boomer Esiason and others.
-And, he was the play-by-play voice of “NBA ‘09” with Kenny “The Jet” Smith for the Sony PSP video game.
+He also has hosted a show for CBSSports.com, “Conversations with CBS Sports,” which featured interviews with David Stern, Gary Bettman, George Brett, Boomer Esiason and others.
+He is the play-by-play voice of the new video game, “NBA Playgrounds,” and was the play-by-play voice of “NBA ‘09” with Kenny “The Jet” Smith for the Sony PSP video game.

-A 1990 graduate of Syracuse University, Eagle was the play-by-play voice of the Orangemen for football, basketball and lacrosse, and was awarded the Bob Costas Award for Outstanding Sportscasting.
+A 1990 graduate of Syracuse University, Eagle was the play-by-play voice of the Orange for football, basketball and lacrosse, and was awarded the Bob Costas Award for Outstanding Sportscasting.
 In August 2013, he was inducted into Syracuse University radio station’s WAER Alumni Hall of Fame.
 Eagle lives in Essex Fells, N.J., with his wife, Alisa, and two children.

 * * * * *